rodages/Project-2-Whats-My-Footprint/README.md

 ```

 ### <a name='data-display'>Display Data</a>
-Once data is received from API it is being displayed as a list in a table. with the following parameters: `product name`, `climate footprint` and two options: adding item either to `interested in` or `want to avoid` baskets.
+Once data is received from API it is displayed as a list in a table. with the following parameters: `product name`, `climate footprint` and two options: adding items to either `interested in` or `want to avoid` baskets.

 #### <a name='tabs'>Tabs</a>
 ![Tabs Gif](./screenshots/tabs.gif "Tabs Gif")
-DisplayTabs component uses ternary operator to check if primary tab should be displayed, or should most/least emissive products be shown side by side.
+DisplayTabs component uses ternary operator to check if the primary tab should be displayed, or should most/least emissive products be shown side by side.
 #### <a name='list'>List</a>
 `List` component renders a table visualizing data and enables product allocation to the baskets.
-Products are being stored at App component and are passed via useContext hook to all list components.
+Products are being stored in the App component and are passed via useContext hook to all list components.
 ```
   export const BasketContext = createContext() const [interestedInArr,setInterestedInArr] = useState([])